Teddy Averlant

-Teddy Andami Averlant (born 2 October 1999) is a professional football player who plays as a winger for Ligue 2 club Amiens.
+Teddy Andami Averlant (born 2 October 1999) is a professional football player who plays as a winger for club Guingamp.
 Born in France, he plays for the Gabon national team.

 Club career

 Averlant is a product of the youth academies of Gauchy Grugies St-Quentin FC, Olympique Saint-Quentin and Entente Feignies Aulnoye FC.
 He began his senior career with his local club Olympique Saint-Quentin in 2017, and followed that up with stints at E. Itancourt-Neuville and Sedan II from 2018 to 2020.
 In 2020, he returned to Olympique Saint-Quentin where he stayed for 3 seasons.
 In 2023, he transferred to Furiani-Agliani.
 On 1 July 2024, he moved to Boulogne in the Championnat National.
 On 1 June 2025, he transferred to Amiens in the Ligue 2 on a 3-year contract.

+On 25 June 2026, Averlant signed a three-season contract with Guingamp in Ligue 2.

 International career

 Born in France, Averlant is of Gabonese descent through his father.
 He was called up to the Gabon national team for a set of friendlies in June 2025.
 He debuted with Gabon in a 2–0 friendly win over Guinea-Bissau on 9 June 2025.